PlanBase/PdfLayoutManager/README.md

 # PdfLayoutMgr2

-A wrapper for PDFBox to add line-breaking, page-breaking, and tables.
+A wrapper for PDFBox to add line-breaking, page-breaking, widow prevention, and tables.
 Uses a box-model (like HTML, but called a "cell").
 Requires PDFBox which in turn requires Log4J or apache commons Logging.